 All buses have a bell chord above the windows and some have a stop button on hand rails.
 When approaching your stop please ring the bell with plenty of time for the bus to safely stop, if there is not enough time the operator will stop at the next available stop.

 All Sarnia Transit buses are equipped with a bike rack.
 Each bike rack can hold two conventional bicycles and there is no extra fee to use the bike rack.
+E-Bikes are not allowed on buses or bike racks, as racks have a weight restriction.

 When travelling with buggies, strollers, parcel carts or other large items; if possible fold up buggies/strollers and keep other large items out of the isles of the bus as a courtesy to the other riders.